k1dbl4ck/phonegap-mwbarcodescanner/README.md

-Manatee Works Barcode Scanner SDK Plugin
+Manatee Works Barcode Scanner Plugin
 =========================
- Version 2.0
+ Version 1.6

-Guide on how to add the Manatee Works Barcode Scanner SDK PhoneGap plugin to your project(s)
+Guide on how to add the Manatee Works Barcode Scanner Phonegap plugin to your project(s)

-*For more in-depth info, visit our website at [www.manateeworks.com](https://manateeworks.com/)*
+*For more in-depth info, visit our website at [www.manateeworks.com](http://manateeworks.com/)*

 ##Install using CLI interface (Phonegap 3.0 and above)